redhat-openstack/khaleesi/doc/khaleesi.rst

 ------------------------------------------------

 All the steps are the same as the All-in-one case.
-The only difference is running the ksgen with differents paramters:
+The only difference is running the ksgen with different parameters:
 Please change the below settings to match your environment::

     ksgen --config-dir settings generate \